coolsun/aiven-web-analytics/README.md

 python3 src/consumer.py
 ```
 Note:
-1. data will be written to the table (default as webanalytics) set in config.ini > consumer > table.
+1. data will be written to the table (default webanalytics) set in config.ini > consumer > table.

-Query the webanalysis table to retrieve web analytics or metrics such as best seller by total price or by volume as well as the most viewed related products:
+Query the webanalysis table to retrieve web analytics or metrics such as best seller by revenue or by volume as well as the most viewed related products:
 ```
 python3 src/analyze_data.py
 ```